dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 (if @input-focus prompt-element [:div])
 {% endhighlight %}

 Notice we aren't using any templating!
 Just plain old clojure.
 If the input-focus atom is set to true, we return the prompt-element, otherwise, we return an empty div.
 COOL!
 Note this shows that reagent allows you to place functions within its vectors so long as the functions also return vectors that can be compiled to DOM nodes.
-We are also defining a new atom (input-focus) and passing that into our input-element.
+We are also defining a new atom (input-focus) and passing that into our input-element (this is how we are sharing state!).
 Let's change the input-element component to use it.

 {% highlight clojure  %}
 (defn input-element